oreoshake/oreoshake.github.io/_posts/2022-02-06-the-perfect-interview-for-me.md

 On GitHub.
 Let me show you more than code.
 More than a commit history.
 I want to show you pull requests.
 Yes, I will comment on my own PRs in real life.

+### Don't review my submission, perform a code review

+One of the more interesting opportunities had me create a PR and more or less pretended like it was real life.
+This was the same opportunity that invited me to a private slack channel.
+It truly felt like what real life would be.
+Our back and forth spanned over a few days and our slack conversations have continued beyond the duration of the coding part of the challenge.

 ### Technical AND written challenge

 One of the most significant reported drawbacks of take-home interviews is that you don't get to see how the person thinks or gets over hurdles.
 That can be done with a written component.
 Give me a problem that is far too big for the time to be completed, but ask me to describe how I would have approached the things I couldn't get done.